metricq/metricq-sink-nsca/README.rst

       critical_below < warning_below < warning_above < critical_above

 ``timeout`` (string)
-   Send a check result of status *CRITICAL* to the NSCA host if consecutive values arrive apart more than the specified duration.
+   Send a check result of state *CRITICAL* to the NSCA host if consecutive values arrive apart more than the specified duration.
 The duration is of the form of  ``<value><unit>``, e.g. ``30s`` or ``5min``.